snijderlab/stitch/articles/BatchFiles.md

 ## Introduction

 Batch files are used to aggregate all information for one run of the program.
-These files can be edited wih any plain text editor.
+These files can be edited with any plain text editor.
 There is no specific extension required by the program so `.txt` is recommended because these will automatically be opened by an editor in plain text.

 ## Structure

 The general structure is parameters followed by values.
-A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimiter ( `:` for single valued parameters, `:>`/`<:` for multiline single valued parameters or `->`/`<-` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
+A parameter is the first thing on a line (possibly precessed by whitespace) followed by a delimiter ( `:` for single valued parameters, `:>`/`<:` for multiline single valued parameters or `->`/`<-` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
 Parameter names and most values are not case specific.

 In any place where a single valued parameter is expected both a single line `:` and a multiline `:>`/`<:` are valid.

 Lines starting with a hyphen `-` are considered comments and disregarded.
-Comments can be placed in the outer scope and in multivalued arguments.
+Comments can be placed in the outer scope and in multiple valued arguments.

 ### All parameters

 Here is a list of all parameters and their possible values.
 An 's' after the name indicates it is a single valued parameter, an 'm' indicates it is a multiple valued parameter.

-All paths are specified from the directory of the batchfile.
+All paths are specified from the directory of the batch file.

+All assets are loaded form the folder assets relative to the position of the binary.

 #### Run Info

 ##### Version (s)

 The version of the batch file.
-For now only version 0 is accepted, but is included to later add more version with possible breaking changes in the structure.
+For now only version 0 is accepted, but is included to later add more versions with possible breaking changes in the structure.
+This parameter is required.

 _Example_
 ```